• Skip to primary navigation

 1. Go over the job description

 Begin by reading the job description for keywords that target the specific skills, qualities, and experience that the employer seeks.
-The job description will also most likely include a list of the primary responsibilities that a successful candidate will have in their role.
+The job description will also most likely include a list of a successful candidate’s primary responsibilities.

 2. Make a list of your previous experiences